-You can monitor your CPU usage by right-clicking on the Windows toolbar, and choosing Task Manager.
+You can monitor your CPU usage by right-clicking on the Windows taskbar, and choosing Task Manager.
 On the Performance tab, choose Options and make sure that Always On Top is selected.
 While playing back a segment of the Timeline, if your CPU usage reaches and maintains 100% for too long, you will drop frames.

-You can use the Force render option to render your realtime effects without dropped frames (see page 74).
-Because the Matrox realtime effects are scalable, you can upgrade to a more powerful CPU to increase the realtime capabilities of your RT.X100 system.
+You can use the Force render option to render your realtime effects without dropped frames (see page 86).
+Because some of the Matrox realtime effects are CPU-based, upgrading to a more powerful CPU might allow you to combine more of these effects.